-Under the Regulation of Investigatory Powers Act 2000, the council must have in place a system of authorising, recording and reviewing any surveillance that it carries out that it covered by the act.
+Under the Regulation of Investigatory Powers Act 2000, the council must have in place a system of authorising, recording and reviewing any surveillance that it carries out that is covered by the act.
 Its system must comply with the act, regulations and codes of practice.
 It must have its own RIPA policy.
-Legislation under RIPA requires annual review and re-adoption of the RIPA policy by the full council.